medicalid/medicalid.github.io/needs-your-help.md

   <div class="col-lg-9">
     <p>
         The free version of the app is made possible because people like you are supporting the development and the maintenance of the app.
-What do we mean by supporting? it ranges from kind words Laurent receives everydays (thanks people 💖), to <a href="https://www.transifex.com/medicalid/medicalid/">help with translations</a>, people who upgrade to the <a href="https://play.google.com/store/apps/details?id=app.medicalid" title="Get Medical ID - Premium version">premium version of the app</a>, or some <a href="https://www.paypal.me/lpellegr" title="Make a donation to support Medical ID">rare donations</a>.
+What do we mean by supporting? it ranges from kind words Laurent receives every day (thanks people 💖), great comments on Google Play, to <a href="https://www.transifex.com/medicalid/medicalid/">help with translations</a>, people who upgrade to the <a href="https://play.google.com/store/apps/details?id=app.medicalid" title="Get Medical ID - Premium version">premium version of the app</a>, or some <a href="https://www.paypal.me/lpellegr" title="Make a donation to support Medical ID">rare donations</a>.
     </p>